backdrop-contrib/transliteration/README.txt

 -- INTEGRATION --

-Module developers that want to make use of transliteration may use the following
+Module developers that want to make use of transliteration to clean input strings should code similar to the following:
-code:

 if (module_exists('transliteration')) {
-  $transliterated = transliteration_get($input);
+  $transliterated = transliteration_get($string);
 }

 Take a look at transliteration.module for an explanation of additional function